projectcalico/calico/master/reference/calicoctl/resources/workloadendpoint.md

 ---

-A workload endpoint resource (`WorkloadEndpoint`) represents an interface connecting a Calico networked container or VM to its host.
+A workload endpoint resource (`WorkloadEndpoint`) represents an interface connecting a {{site.prodname}} networked container or VM to its host.

-Each endpoint may specify a set of labels and list of profiles that Calico will use to apply policy to the interface.
+Each endpoint may specify a set of labels and list of profiles that {{site.prodname}} will use to apply policy to the interface.

 A workload endpoint is a namespaced resource, that means a